TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/42 - Luke/Luke 11/Luke 11.38.md

 ---

-And when the Pharisee saw it, he marvelled that he had not first bathed himself before dinner.
+When the Pharisee saw it, he marveled that he had not first washed himself before dinner.